 NSA/CSS Cryptologic Memorial

-The museum displays an example of modern encryption efforts in the Protecting America's Secrets gallery.
+The Museum displays an example of modern encryption efforts in the Protecting America's Secrets gallery.
 The National Security Agency-developed Secure Mobile Environment Personal Encryption Device (SME-PED - pronounced SMEE-Ped) is a secure smart phone that provides secure, portable access to classified information systems enabling users to send and receive both classified and unclassified telephone calls and email.
 It also gives users access to browse the Internet or secure web networks that are classified SECRET.
 It all fits in the palm of your hand.
 Working under a National Security Agency contract, General Dynamics developed the SME-PED for use by top-level leaders in the Department of Defense, Homeland Security, State Department, and even state governors.

 Friedman, Safford, and Washington

 This exhibit celebrates three heroes of cryptology.
 William F. Friedman worked for the U.S. Army to make codes and took on the additional task of codebreaking.
 He assembled a brilliant team of cryptanalysts that broke the Japanese diplomatic cipher machines that had replaced their earlier paper codes.
-Friedman is regarded as the father of American cryptology, having pioneered in communications security and cryptanalysis, as well as being a great teacher of the art.
+Friedman is regarded as the father of modern American cryptology, having pioneered in communications security and cryptanalysis, and being a great teacher of the art.
 What William Friedman was to the Army, Laurance Safford was to the Navy.
 Beginning in the mid-1920s with a staff of one (civilian cryptanalyst Agnes Driscoll), Safford assembled the nucleus of the team that broke the Japanese naval codes during World War II.
-George Washington, while never a codebreaker himself, recognized the value of military intelligence, and used the secret arts, including codebreaking, in the epic struggle against Great Britain during the Revolutionary War.
+George Washington, while never a codebreaker himself, recognized the value of military intelligence and used the secret arts, including codebreaking, in the epic struggle against Great Britain during the Revolutionary War.